 Located next to Kasai Rinkai Koen Station.

-Located in the Mitaka City, a short trip west of Shinjuku, Inokashira Park is loved by the locals for its plentiful nature and relaxing atmosphere and famous among tourists for housing the Ghibli Museum which is the only official Ghibli themed museum in the world.
+Located in the Mitaka City, a short trip west of Shinjuku, Inokashira Park is loved by the locals for its plentiful nature and relaxing atmosphere and is famous among tourists for housing the Ghibli Museum which is the only official Ghibli themed museum in the world.

 In spring, many people visit the park for cherry blossom viewing.
 There is a large pond in the middle of the park and many people enjoy paddling boats on clear, warm days.
 Inokashira Park also has small animal houses (¥400 admission).
 The main zoo houses lovely animals such as monkeys, penguins, squirrels and guinea pigs.
 The smaller zoo has several species of birds.